 Get all of your Coronavirus (COVID-19) Information here

 Southern Arizona Urgent Care is here for you.
 Share facts, not fear!
-If you believe you are experiencing symptoms, please fill out the form below:
+We offer COVID-19 Rapid Testing in all of our locations.
+If you believe you have are experiencing symptoms, please fill out our form below:

 Since its discovery, there has been a swift wave of response from local governments, as well as the World Health Organization (WHO) officially declaring the COVID-19 a pandemic on March 11th, 2020.

 A pandemic is defined as a disease that has spread across multiple countries and affected a large number of people.

 We know it’s hard to keep up with the myriad of information currently being dispersed through news outlets and social media.
 This situation is evolving each day, so SAUC is here to keep you as informed and healthy as possible.